Snupai/cli-config-manager/README.md

 dotman add ~/.bashrc
 ```

+This will:
-This will copy your `.bashrc` file to the dotman repository and prepare it for management.
+1. Copy your file to the dotman repository
+2. Create a symbolic link in the original location
+3. Add and commit the file to git

 ### List managed files